theriley106/CaptchaFree/README.md

 # CaptchaFree

-CaptchaFree is a Selenium WebDriver wrapper that automatically solves reCAPTCHA locally using OpenAI's Whisper model.
+CaptchaFree is a Selenium WebDriver wrapper that automatically solves reCAPTCHA using a local version of OpenAI's Whisper model.
 This tool seamlessly integrates with any Selenium WebDriver instance, enabling you to automate web interactions without the hassle of reCAPTCHA interruptions.

 ## How are we solving captcha?